qianwk/Some-Collected-Papers-on-Stochastic-Computing/README.md

-# A-Growing-List-of-Papers-on-Stochastic-Computing
+# A Growing List of Papers on Stochastic Computing

-## Related to neural networks
+## Related to Neural Networks
-- ** Dynamic Energy-Accuracy Trade-off Using Stochastic Computing in Deep Neural Networks.
-(Samsung, Seoul National University, Ulsan National Institute of Science and Technology)
+- **Dynamic Energy-Accuracy Trade-off Using Stochastic Computing in Deep Neural Networks.
+(Samsung, Seoul National University, Ulsan National Institute of Science and Technology)**